Jangla/react-sublime-snippets/README.md

 # react-sublime-snippets

-couple of handy React snippets for Sublime Text
+Couple of handy React snippets for Sublime Text

+Obviously, these assume a certain apap structure - which I hope to get round to publishing here - but the main focus is to highlight how you can adapt these snippets to your own needs